-Sick: The Life & Death of Bob Flanagan, Supermasochist Review
+Sick: The Life and Death of Bob Flanagan, Supermasochist Review